nakayama-kazuki/202x/threejs/en/readme.md

 [<a href='https://github.com/nakayama-kazuki/202x/tree/main/threejs'>Japanese article</a>]

 Hello, my name is pj-corridor, previously an advertising engineer and currently a data platform engineer.
-In this article, I will share insights gained through my hobby of developing Three.js applications, such as common pitfalls for beginners, browser compatibility issues, and their solutions.
+In this article, I will share insights gained through my hobby of developing Three.js applications, such as common beginner pitfalls, browser-compatibility issues, and their solutions.
 BTW, I would like to express my gratitude to TECHSCORE BLOG for kindly allowing me to publish this article, as we have collaborated before at SynergyMarketing.
 Thank you very much !

-Let\'s start by introducing the Three.js applications.
+Let\'s start by introducing some of my Three.js applications.

 ### A New Concept for Reversi